• Skip to primary navigation

 Easy Frying Tip:

 Our outdoor Weber grill has a side burner attached.
 I use this to make my fried chicken.
-I hate when hot oil splatters all over my kitchen, and that hot oil smell permeates EVERYWHERE!
+I hate when hot oil splatters all over my kitchen; that smell permeates EVERYWHERE!
 Avoid all of this if you can, and cook this outside.

 Recipe FAQ: